tstpierre/ddd-redux/README.md

 ```
 //angular service ommitted, must inject ngRedux to the service so it has the store and dispatch capability

-loadCats(): void {  // you could return a promise to do some UI spinner/loading UX instead
+loadCats(): void {  // you could add a loading: boolean to the state container
+                    // to do some UI spinner/loading UX

     let self = this;